Electronic Waste increases without the capability to recycle

 Toxic materials, such as mercury, from non-recycled e-waste are being released into the environment.
 This can seriously harm the digestive and immune systems of individuals who live and work in and around the e-waste scrap yards, along with the harmful effects it can have on the surrounding nature habitats.

-At STE Waste we offer secure computer recycling and hard drive shredding that will be 100% recycled.
+At STE Waste Management we offer secure computer recycling and hard drive shredding that will be 100% recycled.

 Click here to find out more about the full range of services we offer for both commercial and domestic customers.